A Lamperti-type representation of continuous-state branching processes with immigration: Stability of the generalized Lamperti transformation

+such that ${c ( 0 )}=0$.
+This automatically implies continuity of $c$ and so $f\circ c+g$ is c\`adl\`ag and does not jump downwards.

-Note that $c$ is strictly increasing if $f_-+\imf{g}{0}$ is strictly positive or $g$ is strictly increasing, we have equalities in \eqref{IVPWithInequalities}, implying that $c$ solves $\imf{\ivp}{f,g}$ which has a unique solution with these hypotheses.
-Indeed, if $f_-+\imf{g}{0}$ is a positive function, then the lower bound integrand is strictly positive and so $c$ cannot have a constancy interval.
-If on the other hand $g$ is strictly increasing, note first that the non-decreasing character of $c$ implies, through \eqref{IVPWithInequalities}, that $f\circ c+g$ is non-negative (first almost everywhere, but then everywhere since it is \cadlag).
+Note that $c$ is strictly increasing if $f_-+{g ( 0 )}$ is strictly positive or $g$ is strictly increasing, we have equalities in (\ref {IVPWithInequalities}), implying that $c$ solves ${\ivp( f,g )}$ which has a unique solution with these hypotheses.
+Indeed, if $f_-+{g ( 0 )}$ is a positive function, then the lower bound integrand is strictly positive, and so $c$ cannot have a constancy interval.
+If on the other hand $g$ is strictly increasing, note first that the nondecreasing character of $c$ implies, through (\ref {IVPWithInequalities}), that $f\circ c+g$ is nonnegative (first almost everywhere, but then everywhere since it is c\`adl\`ag).
 Also, $f\circ c+g$ can only reach zero continuously since it lacks negative jumps.
-If $ c$ had a constancy interval $[s,t]$ with $s<t$, there would exist $r\in (s,t)$ such that\begin{esn} \imf{f_-\circ c}{s}+\imf{g}{s}=\imf{f_-\circ c}{s}+\imf{g}{r}=0 \end{esn}which implies that $g$ has a constancy interval on $[0,t]$, a contradiction.
-Hence, $c$ has no constancy intervals.
+If $ c$ had a constancy interval $[s,t]$ with $s<t$, there would exist $r\in(s,t)$ such that

+which implies that $g$ has a constancy interval on $[0,t]$, a contradiction.
+Hence, $c$~has no constancy intervals.

-When $g$ is a constant and $f_-+g$ is absorbed at zero then also $f+g$ is absorbed at zero and at the same time.
+When $g$ is a constant and $f_-+g$ is absorbed at zero, then also $f+g$ is absorbed at zero and at the same time.
 Hence, $c$ is strictly increasing until it is absorbed, so that again both bounds for the increments of $c$ are equal.
-Then $c$ solves $\imf{\ivp}{f,g}$ which has an unique solution under this hypothesis. \end{proof}
+Then $c$ solves ${\ivp( f,g )}$ which has a unique solution under this hypothesis. \end{pf*}